-Consolidation, Mergers Among Items In Competition Application
+Consolidation, mergers among items in competition application

-Seventy-seven meetings among the county and 23 municipalities were all it took to finalize an application to the state as part of the first Municipal Consolidation and Efficiency Competition.
+Photo by Jimmy McCarthy Local leaders and the public gathered in Mayville in early June for a forum, which discussed the list of proposals within the county's application.
+Seventy-seven meetings among the county and 23 municipalities was all it took to finalize an application to the state as part of the first Municipal Consolidation and Efficiency Competition.

 Add your comments below